Azure-Samples/azure-samples-python-management/samples/eventgrid/README.md

 - python
 products:
 - azure
-description: "These code samples will show you how to manage eventgrid using Azure SDK for Python."
+description: "These code samples will show you how to manage Event Grid using Azure SDK for Python."
 urlFragment: eventgrid
 ---

-# Getting started - Managing eventgrid using Azure Python SDK
+# Getting started - Managing Event Grid using Azure Python SDK

-These code samples will show you how to manage eventgrid using Azure SDK for Python.
+These code samples will show you how to manage Event Grid using Azure SDK for Python.

 ## Features

 This project framework provides examples for the following services:

-### eventgrid
+### Event Grid
-* [] Using the Azure SDK for Python - eventgrid Management Library [azure-mgmt-eventgrid](https://pypi.org/project/azure-mgmt-eventgrid/) for the [eventgrid API](https://docs.microsoft.com/en-us/rest/api/eventgrid/)
+* [] Using the Azure SDK for Python - Event Grid Management Library [azure-mgmt-eventgrid](https://pypi.org/project/azure-mgmt-eventgrid/) for the [Event Grid API](https://docs.microsoft.com/en-us/rest/api/eventgrid/)

 ## Getting Started